top of page

 The Benefits Which Threat Governments

-Open access to the internet would likely lead to a significant shift countries like North Korea, but also in other internet-restricted countries.
+Open access to the internet would likely lead to a significant shift in countries like North Korea, but also in other internet-restricted countries.
 Citizens would be exposed to:

 This openness could be seen as a threat to cultural identity, particularly for more traditional societies.
 The historical example of some Jewish communities also reflects this concern, who see a need to create a metaphorical "fence" between their sacred texts and a world of sin.